Lia-hub-Intern/the-event-portal/README.md

 Here is a quickstart guide for codegpt (https://docs.codegpt.co/docs/tutorial-basics/installation) for those of you who need it.

 Note that the Provider must be Groq and the model llama3-70b-8192 !!!

+If there are still problems, it may be that it is opening on the wrong port, we have noticed, please check this in your terminal!

 If you have questions, you can ask them in our Discord Server called "LIA".